3mptySpac3/docker-JP/README.md

 ---

-Read Docker.Documentations[Docker.Documentation.pdf] for more details
+Read [Docker Documentation](Docker.Documentation.pdf) for more details.